 Palm Beach County\'s permit complexity, high property values, and waterfront regulations make contractor vetting essential.
 Use this checklist.

-Our licensed South Florida team serves every city and unincorporated area in Palm Beach County — coast to agricultural communities.
+Our South Florida team serves every city and unincorporated area in Palm Beach County — coast to agricultural communities.

 Not seeing your city?
 Call us.
 (561) 725-9214